 The Joseph Levy Foundation was established by the late Joseph Levy CBE BEM under a Trust deed dated 5 April 1965.
 The Foundation took on its present form in 1999 when it officially merged with the Lawrence Levy Charitable Trust.
 The objects of the Foundation are to support general charitable purposes.
 The Trustee Board, currently consisting of children and grandchildren of the original benefactor, gives grants only to officially registered charitable organisations and not to individuals.

 Joseph Levy trained initially as an estate agent and in 1938 created his own agency DE & J Levy with his brother David.
 He later became one of a small group of London property developers, who, through his company Stock Conversion, helped rebuild the city during the 1950’-s and 1960’-s, after the devastation of the Second World War.

 He worked tirelessly all his life for many charitable causes and in particular had a deep concern for the welfare of young people.
 His longstanding interest in youth began as a member and manager at Brady Boys’ Club.
 He subsequently became a Vice-President of the London Federation of Boys’ Clubs, now London Youth.
 In 1963 he became a Founder Trustee of the Cystic Fibrosis Research Trust, now the Cystic Fibrosis Trust, acting as Chairman for almost twenty years till his retirement in 1984.
 He was awarded the MBE in 1976 and the CBE eight years later for his dedication to charitable causes.

 Lawrence Levy 1947 – 1995

-A selection of Lawrence Levy’s photographic work can be viewed on the Yours in Sport section of the Digital Road website.
+A selection of Lawrence Levy’s photographic work can be viewed on the University of St Andrews website.